irfankhalid821-stack/Safty-Android-Application-/README.md

 With the rise in safety threats such as harassment, kidnapping, robbery, and other emergencies, there is a critical need for a system that can:

-Instantly share a user’s live location
+* Instantly share a user’s live location

-Alert trusted contacts in real time
+* Alert trusted contacts in real time

-Enable quick response from family or authorities
+* Enable quick response from family or authorities

 Traditional safety measures are often slow or ineffective in urgent situations.